AI-Bootcamp-Class/project2/README.md

 ## Overview

 This project aims to predict the impact of earthquakes using historical seismic data and soil bulk density information.
-Using various features such as magnitude, depth, location, various geological features, and soil bulk density, we employ machine learning models to forecast potential earthquake impacts.
-The project integrates data retrieval, preprocessing, and model evaluation to deliver predictive capabilities and insights into seismic hazards.
+Using various properties of earthquakes, such as magnitude, depth, location, and various geological features, in addition to soil bulk density, we evaluate various machine learning (ML) classifiers to determine which one is best suited to model the potential impact of an earthquake.
+We include soil bulk density in our analysis since the composition of the soil, besides the properties of an earthquake, has a large influence on the impact an earthquake has [^1].
+This project integrates data retrieval, preprocessing, and model evaluation to deliver predictive capabilities and insights into seismic hazards.

 ## Process

-- **Data Retrieval**: Fetch earthquake data from a United States Geological Survey (USGS) rest API at https://earthquake.usgs.gov/fdsnws/event/1 and soil density data from a `.csv` file ("wosis_latest_bdwsod.csv") downloaded from https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/2f99e111-183c-11e9-aba8-a0481ca9e724.
+- **Data Retrieval**: Fetch earthquake data from a United States Geological Survey (USGS) rest API at https://earthquake.usgs.gov/fdsnws/event/1 and soil density data from a `.csv` file (`wosis_latest_bdwsod.csv`) downloaded from https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/2f99e111-183c-11e9-aba8-a0481ca9e724.
 - **Data Preprocessing**: Clean and prepare data for analysis, including handling missing values and feature engineering.
-We use the Modified Mercalli Intensity (mmi) scale[^1] to determine the impact an earthquake might have.
+We use the Modified Mercalli Intensity (mmi) scale[^2] to determine the impact an earthquake might have.
 - **Exploratory Data Analysis (EDA)**: Exploration of the dataset to understand distributions, relationships, and patterns.
 - **Predictive Modeling**: Implement and evaluate various machine learning classifiers using the balanced accuracy score as metric to select the best one to build a model to predict earthquake impacts.